-Pursuant to Governor Reynolds’ March 20, 2020 emergency proclamation, until at least April 16, 2020, governmental bodies may limit the number of people present at in-person meetings, provided an electronic method for public participation such as a conference call line or website is provided for the meeting.
+Pursuant to Governor Reynolds’ emergency proclamations, from March 19, 2020 until at least May 27, 2020, governmental bodies may limit the number of people present at in-person meetings, provided an electronic method for public participation such as a conference call line or website is provided for the meeting.
 If no alternative method of public access is provided, the public cannot be prohibited from attending the meeting.
 If this results in more than 10 people being present for the meeting, the governmental body should do what it can to create additional separation between those in attendance.
 Chairs can be moved, and the room can be rearranged to allow for social distancing.

 Please note that cities must continue to comply with all other requirements of Iowa Code Chapter 21 related to public meetings, absent a directive from the state or federal government that may suspend or waive certain requirements.
 These other requirements of Chapter 21 include:

 - Providing posted notice of meetings at least 24 hours in advance unless an emergency meeting must be held on less than 24 hours’ notice, in which case as much notice “as is reasonably possible” must be given; and